projectcalico/calico/calico/networking/workloads-outside-cluster.md

 ---
 title: Configure outgoing NAT
-description: Configure {{site.prodname}} networking to perform outbound NAT for connections from pods to outside of the cluster.
+description: Configure networking to perform outbound NAT for connections from pods to outside of the cluster.
 canonical_url: '/networking/workloads-outside-cluster'
 ---